ClojureBridge/curriculum/outline/setup_osx.md

 #### Testing apps

 Now we will open and run the sample Clojure apps in Nightcode.
-In Nightcode, click on the menu "Import" then find the directory, `welcometoclojurebridge`, which was created when you ran `git clone` command.
+On the top left corner, click "Import" then find the directory, `welcometoclojurebridge`, which was created when you ran `git clone` command.
 Click "Open."
-In the project directory structure on the left, click on `src` - `welcometoclojurebridge` - `core.clj`.
+In the project directory tree on the left, click on `src` - `welcometoclojurebridge` - `core.clj`.
 The `core.clj` file will be opened on the right side.
 This is a Clojure program.

 ![Testing apps - click import](img/nightcode-click-import.png)